farblos/wpg2dk/README.md

       with warnings             0
       without any issues        0

-    Media object counts by error category.
-Objects having errors with different categories are counted more than once.
+    Media object counts by error ID.
+Objects having errors with different IDs are counted more than once.

       no_wpgmd               1248
       unmapped_file          3121